tomerfiliba/plumbum/docs/local_commands.rst

     '.\n..\n.git\n.gitignore\n.project\n.pydevproject\nREADME.rst\nplumbum\n[...]'

+If you want to redirect the output, you can pass those arguments to the BG modifier.
+So the command ``ls & BG(stdout=sys.stdout, stderr=sys.stderr)``
+has exactly the same effect as ``ls &`` in a terminal.

 You can also start a long running process and detach it in ``nohup`` mode using the ``NOHUP`` modifier::

     >>> ls["-a"] & NOHUP